 Ex-officio recommendation for appointment to the Queen’s University Engineering Society Services Incorporated (QUESSI) Board of Directors for the Campus Bookstore operation, as seen in By-Law 14 and Policy ζ.A.

-To supervise all service Business Managers, and events, Years and Club Treasurers, ensuring that their operations are in accordance with good financial practice and statutory requirements.
+To supervise all service Business Managers,, ensuring that their operations are in accordance with good financial practice and statutory requirements.

-To inspect the books of the Clubs, Years, and other operations of the Society monthly.
+To process all salary requisitions for any work-study employees of the Engineering Society during the year.

 To arrange that each year the Society's financial books be inspected by a Chartered Accountant who shall prepare a statement based on those records if deemed necessary.